hmrc/vat-subscription/README.md

 * **:vatNumber** is a valid VRN, for example: "999999999"

-The request takes a header of either "MA", "MB", "MC" or "MM".
+The request takes a body of either "MA", "MB", "MC" or "MM".

 #### Success Response